 Trump, in less detail, allowed himself a digression from his three running themes of defense spending, terrorism, and immigration, to mention America’s readiness.
 Just like Russia, which formed only a part and not the point of a single statement, Trump referred to readiness in a negative manner connected to defense spending.
 While readiness did not deserve a sentence unto itself, the mention of needing to improve it allows for the possibility of updating NATO’s deterrence posture and therein lies some agreement.

-Obama specific noted increasing Alliance support for EU naval missions seeking to protect “desperate” migrants.
+Obama specifically noted increasing Alliance support for EU naval missions seeking to protect “desperate” migrants.
 Obama’s other mention of migration linked it with “testing” European economies.
-Trump, the sentence after mentioning the ‘horrors’ of Manchester, declared thousands of people are entering and spreading throughout countries, and often “we have no idea who they are”.
+Trump, in the sentence after mentioning the ‘horrors’ of Manchester, declared thousands of people are entering and spreading throughout countries, and often “we have no idea who they are”.

 Both Obama and Trump are correct in pointing out certain dangers associated with migration in general but the differences between them are revealed in which aspects each chose to emphasize throughout the speech.